outaTiME/grunt-replace/README.md

 ### Built-in Replacements

-Few replacements are provided, these will be affected by the `options` given:
+Few replacements are provided and these will be affected by the `options` given:

  *  `__SOURCE_FILE__`: